TinyCB/Chaturbate-affiliate-api-script/readme.md

 4. Upload all files to your server.
 5. Make sure chaturbate.xml is writable.

-NOTE: This script was written in PHP 5.x and might not work with PHP7.
+NOTE: Tested script with PHH7 and works.

 ## Cache and speed